Maleick/byvalver/assets/docs/BADBYTEELIM_STRATS.md

 **Applicability:**
 - Only works for power-of-2 values (single bit set)
-- Bit position must not be a bad character
+- Bit position must not be a bad byte
 - Common for bitmasks and flag values

 ---